 Addressing bullying in school requires collaboration between parents/family members and the teacher, the principal and other staff at the school as well as the students.
 This resource will help guide you through the process of working with the school to address the bullying.

 If a student is being bullied, we tell them to talk to a trusted adult, a parent and other family member about their concerns.
-As a parent or family member you can be a valuable advocate for your student and the first step you can take is to report bullying.
+As a parent, guardian or family member you can be a valuable advocate for your student and the first step you can take is to report bullying.
 While you can report the bullying verbally to the school, we recommend that you make the report in writing and submit it through email or mail.
-It’s a good practice for schools to have bullying report forms available to students and parents at school or on the school’s website.
+It is a good practice for schools to have bullying report forms available to students and parents at school or on the school’s website.
 If the school does not have such forms, the School Safety Technical Assistance Center has sample bullying report forms students and parents can use.
 The Elementary School Student Sample Bullying Report Form will help young students report bullying.
 The High School Student Sample Bullying Report Form will help older students detail bullying incidents.

 If the bullying and mean behavior continues after your student or you have reported it, we recommend that ask to meet with the teacher.
 If this meeting discussion does not result in the needed support for your student, you can request a meeting with the principal.

 Dealing with your student being bullied is a situation that evokes strong feelings for you and rightly so.
-But, as you move forward, it is important that you stay calm and focused on the facts when you talk with school personnel about what you think is best for your child.
+However, as you move forward, it is important that you stay calm and focused on the facts when you talk with school personnel about what you think is best for your child.
 School staff will be better able to work with you and take steps to resolve the bullying when you present the facts without becoming overly emotional.

 This outline is a sample.
 You do not need to use all of these questions in your meeting.
-You may only have 30 minutes for a meeting, or your meetings with school staff may be on-going.
+You may only have 30 minutes for a meeting, or your meetings with school staff may be on going.
 Adjust your agenda as needed.